yOOs-dz/Python-Basics-Project-for-Data-Science-Coursera/README.md

 This repository is in fact an assignment within an online course on coursera.org and is entitled:

-Python Project for Data Science Basics.
+Python Project for Data Science Basics : https://www.coursera.org/learn/python-project-for-data-science

 It contains a *.iypnb file containing the main code and all content of the assignment including graphs.